stimulant/Cinder-XUI/README.md

 ## Awesomium Setup
 (necessary if you want to use the Web Node to view HTML/Web Content)

+1. Add the [Cinder-Awesomium](https://github.com/gaborpapp/Cinder-Awesomium) block to your project.
 1. Unzip the Awesomium libs from [here](https://app.box.com/s/gs0l1dgwbn0fr26wztixy1gjr4q2v9wo) into the blocks\Awesomium directory (copy the build directory into the Awesomium folder).
+2. Make sure your project defines the CINDER_AWESOMIUM preprocessor definition.

 ## Updating Project